 Making the gnocchi just takes patience.
 It may take you a couple times before getting it just right.
 Don’t give up, keep trying, it will be worth it.

-With the essence of Spring in the air, I have been serving these pillowy gnocchi with a fresh pea and mint sauce.
-The sauce is lightly seasoned with a little lemon zest, chili flakes and parmesan cheese.
+With the essence of Spring in the air, I have been serving this pillowy gnocchi with a fresh pea and mint sauce.
+The sauce is lightly seasoned with a little lemon zest, chili flakes, and parmesan cheese.
 It really pairs perfectly with these little potato pillows to create a light and refreshing meal.

 - 5 medium russet potatoes

 - 1 cup 00 flour (all-purpose may be substituted; see post for instructions)